jvdkwast/qgisrepository/readme.txt

+Note that the PCRaster Processing Tools are now available through the official QGIS Plugins repository

+See https://jvdkwast.github.io/qgis-processing-pcraster/ for more info

 QGIS processing scripts to make PCRaster available in the Processing Toolbox.

 Install PCRaster and QGIS in a conda environment.

 1. Use the Anaconda prompt

-Create the environment as explained here: https://pcraster.geo.uu.nl/pcraster/4.3.0/documentation/pcraster_project/install.html Basically this command will do the job:
+Create the environment as explained here: https://pcraster.geo.uu.nl/pcraster/4.3.1/documentation/pcraster_project/install.html Basically this command will do the job:

 conda create --name pcrasterqgis -c conda-forge python=3.9.2 pcraster qgis